sibabalwemosia24/alx-system_engineering-devops/0x00-shell_basics/README.md

 100. Moves all files beginning with an uppercase letter to the dir /tmp/u
 101. Deletes all files in the current working directory that ent with the charactor ~
 102. creates directories welcom/, welcome/to/ and welcome/to/school in current directory
+103. Lists all files and directories of the current directory seperated by commas